Organizing a Reunion in Iowa

 Our primary purpose was providing an event when people could get acquainted after so many years.
 I thought some entertainment might be nice, but any music for a group of people over 55 will likely handicap people with hearing difficulties.
 Every group of people will have people gifted enough to sing, play an instrument, or tell stories, but that usually draws away from the purpose of informal communication.
 If the reunion extends over a period of days, then a diverse program including music and dancing, a golf outing, or another event might fit well.

 Many reunions may be an annual or repetitive event.
 If so, some sort of database with contacts numbers and addresses might exist.
 In our case, I asked individuals already committed to attend to contact people with whom they were good friends in school.
 People generally respond positively to a personal invitation from a friend.
 However, it is easy for one assignment to be overlooked so the coordinator should make a call approximately ten days prior to the even to the person making a specific contact to assure it has been made.

 Yarmouth, Iowa has declined in population in the last fifty years.
-It is now a small village of less than 100 people.
+It is now a small village of fewer than 100 people.
 The grocery store, tavern, and gas station have closed.
 One small restaurant, an elevator, and a fire station remain, so we booked a table at the remaining restaurant that would seat twenty people.
-Every one ordered from the menu.
-We tried to get permission to tour the school that in now privately owned, thinking this would bring back some memories long since forgotten.
+Everyone ordered from the menu.
+We tried to get permission to tour the school that is now privately owned, thinking this would bring back some memories long since forgotten.
 Unfortunately, it was impossible.

 The date arrived and seven of the ten living alumni attended.
 Memories bubbled out of everyone over the course of the next four hours.
 It took fifty years to make this happen, but the group appeared healthy and willing enough to do it again in the not too distant future.